hidecode221b/EPICS/README.md

 ## Software

 The following software is useful to develop the IOC communications.
+The st.cmd file lists the connection for each device according to the following syntax;

+System : Section : Device.

+For example, the CCG gauge at MBE in BL3.2Ua is BL3.2Ua : MBE : CCG.

 ### CALab (LabVIEW for EPICS)
 CALab is indispenable when the device has an interface only with USB or PCI for the Windows program.
 It is also useful to preformat the data received prior to sharing the variables.